PedroSousa97/House-Listing-Simple-App-Backend/README.md

         </ul>
 </ul>

-Keep in mind that to make this project more challenging and also to simulate a real case scenario, I will probably use an AZURE SQL DB to store the application data.
+Keep in mind that to make this project more challenging and also to simulate a real case scenario, I will use a SQL DB to store the application data, and the SQL Server will be created locally using HeidiSQL, but you can use any other SQL Server if you wish to test the back-end.
+I will also attach to this repo, a folder with the .sql file for you to create the DB from scratch on your environment.

 I'm going to use SQL because it requires more data processing than NoSQL databases like MongoDB, that already store and return object collections.
-I'll set up the SQL Server in a way that any IP address can access it, so that if you want to test the API and application overall, you are able to do so.

 ## Delivery Date